Wednesday Addams: Appearance and personality

-Wednesday Addams is a typically young girl (in the original series, she is about six, in the two original movies and animated movies, she is 13, in the Netflix series, she is 15 and 16, and is 18 in the Addams Family musical) who is obsessed with death and is described as very brilliant, with a penchant for doing odd scientific experiments.
+Wednesday Addams is a young girl (in the original series, she is about 6, in the first original movie she is perhaps 8 to 10 years old, and about 13 in its sequel, as seems to be the case in the animated films; in the Netflix series she is 15 and 16) who is obsessed with death and is described as brilliant, with a penchant for doing odd scientific experiments.
 Wednesday does most of her experiments on her brother Pugsley Addams for "fun" or for punishment.
-Wednesday has been shown to care for Pugsley, but is often hostile towards him, and has tried to kill Pugsley many times.
+Wednesday has sometimes been shown as caring about Pugsley, but has also often been shown actively carrying out his execution; not that Pugsley typically seems to mind.
 She enjoys raising spiders and researching the Bermuda Triangle.
-She has a tendency to startle people due to her gothic personality.
+She has a tendency to startle people due to her gothic appearance and macabre interests.

-Wednesday's most notable features are her pale skin and long, dark braided pigtails.
-She seldom shows her emotions and is generally bitter, often sporting a stare forward with blank, emotionless eyes, and seldom changes her expression.
+Wednesday's most notable physical features are her pale skin and her long, dark braided pigtails.
+In the animated series, she has a tattoo on her upper left arm.
+It depicts a heart with "Woe" written on a ribbon across it.
+She seldom expresses her emotions, but is generally bitter, often sporting a withering stare and rarely breaking eye contact.
 Wednesday usually wears a black dress with a white collar, black stockings, and black shoes.
-In the TV series, her middle name is "Friday", and in the Netflix series, she retains this middle name, because she was born on Friday the 13th.
+In the original television series, her middle name is "Friday".
+This is retained in the Netflix series which further clarifies that this is because she was born on Friday the 13th.

-In the 1960s series, she is sweet-natured and serves as a foil to the weirdness of her parents and brother; although her favorite hobby is raising spiders, she is also a ballerina.
+In the 1960s series, she is a far more sweet-natured child than the morose and spooky little girl of the original comics, serving as something of a foil to the more legitimately bizarre personas of her parents and brother; although her favorite hobby is raising spiders, she is also a ballerina.
 She is stated to be six years old in the television series pilot episode.
 Wednesday's favorite toy is her Marie Antoinette doll, which her brother guillotines (at her request).
 She also paints pictures (including a picture of trees with human heads) and writes a poem dedicated to her favorite pet spider, Homer.
 Wednesday is deceptively strong; she is able to bring her father down with a judo hold.
 Although she is obsessed with death, the macabre, and enjoys being miserable, she is also good-natured, smiles and dances often, and with a slight distaste for torture.

-In the 1991 film, she is depicted in a darker fashion.
-She shows sadistic tendencies and a dark personality and is revealed to have a deep interest in the Bermuda Triangle (which has remained an integral part of her interests throughout the adaptations) and an admiration for an ancestor (Great Aunt Calpurnia Addams) who was burned as a witch in 1706.
-In the 1993 sequel, she was even darker: she buried a live cat, tried to guillotine her baby brother Pubert, set fire to Camp Chippewa, and (possibly) scared fellow camper Joel to death.
+She is called "Miércoles Addams" in Spain (Literal translation for Wednesday Addams), "Merlina Addams" in Latin-American Spanish speaking countries and in Brazilian Portuguese as "Wandinha" (Meaning "Little Wanda").